 Excerpt from an ‘Annual Dance’ flyer of 1979:

-“Masterforce creates its own unique sound and has a groove all on it’s own.
-The group is guided by the dedication, love and faith in themselves and the sound of the soul filled feeling of MASTERFORCE”
+“Masterforce creates its own unique sound and has a groove all on its own.
+The group is guided by the dedication, love and faith in themselves and the sound of the soul-filled feeling of MASTERFORCE”

-Female lead was Angela Blake who’s formative years in the church navigated her professional career as a seasoned vocalist.
+The female lead was Angela Blake whose formative years in the church navigated her professional career as a seasoned vocalist.
 After Master Force, fellow singer and friend Yvonne Lewis (Rainbow Brown) recommended her to audition for Roberta Flack and the rest is history.
 She started touring with Flack in the early part of 1982 and has since recorded and sang backup behind many; Ronnie Dyson, Tito Puente, Sharon Jones and the Dap Kings, The Kills, Bette Midler, Roxanne Shante, Jessica Simpson, and Amy Winehouse to name a few.

-“You gotta believe in what your doing” says Greg.
+“You gotta believe in what your doing,” says Greg.

 “He’d write all the music and bring it for us to work on.
 A lot of bands just did covers but Greg was about original material ... we’d go through the parts and maybe add something that worked with the flavour.
-We was all about the rhythm section.
+We were all about the rhythm section.
 Like ‘Hey Girl’, you hear that baseline?
-That’s me man doing that ‘Lovely Day’ baseline over” explains Doc about his Bill Wither’s inspired groove.
+That’s me man doing that ‘Lovely Day’ bassline over” explains Doc about his Bill Wither’s inspired groove.